-Form of portfolio
+Form of the portfolio

-Contents of portfolio
+Contents of the portfolio

-Photographs - analog or digital - should present your own individual perception and interpretation of the visible area or the documentation of three-dimensional objects.
-Photographs presented only in digital formats, such as CD, DVD, etc, will not be accepted.
-Course-specific work can enhance the application folder but is not mandatory.
+Photographs - analog or digital - should be individual perception and interpretation of the visible environment or serve to document 3-dimensional objects.
+Course-specific work can be a useful addition to the application portfolio, but is not mandatory.

 You can participate in a portfolio consultation in advance.